Layr-Labs/eigenx-kms/kms.md

 ## Env Retrieval

+The KMS server exposes two endpoints for environment retrieval:

+- **`/env` (V1)**: Basic encrypted authentication - **will be removed soon**
+- **`/env/v2` (V2)**: Enhanced security with RSA key attestation via nonce

-The KMS server exposes a `/env` endpoint to all Google Confidential Spaces instances.
-This endpoint is rate-limited per IP address to prevent abuse.
+Both endpoints are available to all Google Confidential Spaces instances and are rate-limited per IP address to prevent abuse.

+### V1 Endpoint (`/env`) - will be removed soon

-This endpoint now uses encrypted authentication to prevent man-in-the-middle attacks.
+This endpoint uses encrypted authentication to prevent man-in-the-middle attacks.
 The client must:

 1. **Generate ephemeral RSA key pair** (4096-bit) for the request
 2. **Create authentication payload** in the following JSON format: